makkus/freckles/README.rst

 - installs all the packages listed in the metadata (same metadata can be used to describe the setup on several flavors of Linux as well as on Mac OS X, you only have to provide the correct package names per package manager)
 - symbolically links all the configuration files it finds in the repository into their appropriate place in my home directory (using an application called stow_ -- which *freckles* also installs if not present already)

 In case you had a look at `my dotfiles repo <https://github.com/makkus/dotfiles>`_: I've organized my configuration into subfolders (to be able to exclude applications I don't need for certain scenarios -- e.g. X-applications on a remote server), but that is more complicated than necessary.
-You can certainly just have a flatter folder-structure, with one subfolder per application.
+You can certainly just have a flat folder-structure, with one subfolder per application.

 Most of the above steps can be switched off, if necessary.
-More information about the ``dotfiles`` adapter used in this example: `dotfiles <https://docs.freckles.io/en/latest/adapters/dotfiles.html>`_.
+More information about the adapter used in this example: `dotfiles <https://docs.freckles.io/en/latest/adapters/dotfiles.html>`_.

 Example #2, where we setup a Python development project
 -------------------------------------------------------